berzerk0/GitPage/index.md

 ## From "What is a CTF" to Your First Root Flag
 * [Part One - Setting Up Kali and Bulldog VMs](FirstCTF_1of2_InfoAndSetup.md) - 17 Jan 2018
-* Part Two In Progress
+* Part Two: In Progress